 I’ve done additional content & copywriting work for clients including Oliphant Design, NetJets, Paragon Theaters, Starwood, Loaded Questions, and The Related Group.

 In my “spare time” I’m a freelance journalist, contributing to publications like PEOPLE Magazine/PEOPLE.COM, American Way, Women’s Health, Billboard, W Magazine, About.com, Ocean Drive, The Miami Herald, The Daily Meal, Mommy Nearest and more.
 I’ve covered a variety of topics including celebrity & entertainment, human interest, food & beverage, travel, beauty, lifestyle, and fashion.
 I frequently conduct interviews with both international personalities and local influencers.

-Becky began her professional career in in the film industry in New York City, working as a “D-Girl” (development girl) for New Line Cinema.
-Once she’d honed in on the specialty of book scouting for film, she was able to participate in the development of projects such as The Time Traveler’s Wife and Motherless Brooklyn.
-She also worked on the horror film Freddy vs. Jason, which was surprisingly not based on a book.
-Becky soon realized that she wanted to be on the “other side” of the page; creating stories herself.
+I began my professional career in in the film industry in New York City, working as a “D-Girl” (development girl) for New Line Cinema.
+A voracious reader, I was lucky enough to hone-in on the specialty of book scouting for film.
+I participated in the development of projects such as The Time Traveler’s Wife and Motherless Brooklyn.
+I also worked on the horror film Freddy vs. Jason, which was shockingly not based on a book.
+I soon realized I wanted to be on the “other side” of production – creating stories myself.

-Becky is currently working on a book proposal about the life of Master Sergeant Mike Maroney, a pararescue jumper who gained fame for his work during Hurricane Katrina.
-This story is an expansion of an award-winning article she wrote for People Magazine.
+I worked on a book proposal about the life of Master Sergeant Mike Maroney, an Air Force Pararescue Jumper (PJ) who gained fame for his work during Hurricane Katrina.
+This story is an expansion of an award-winning article I wrote for People Magazine.